 OVERVIEW BTEC Level 3 Extended Certificate is a vocational or work-related qualification.
 Students will have the opportunity to gain an insight into the Travel and Tourism industry, how it functions and develop skills and understanding that are relevant to the industry.
 Why do most countries invest so much in their Travel and Tourism industry?
 This sector is one of the fastest growing in the world and provides more than 250 million jobs worldwide.
 Students will explore the attractions of the UK including natural landscapes, coastal resorts and cities and an understanding of why it is important to continually develop tourism and to how it is marketed.
-Unit 1: The United Kingdom Tourism Product (exam) Unit 2: Worldwide Tourism Destinations (coursework) Unit 3: The Dynamic Tourism Industry (exam) Unit 4: Event and Itinerary Planning (coursework) Students will look at travel methods for short and long-term hauls and about the appeal and motivations for travel.
+When the the the term is t Students will look at travel methods for short and long-term hauls and about the appeal and motivations for travel.
 Students will explore the way the tourism industry responds to global events such as natural disasters and the impact of changing expectations.
 The qualifications will provide a broad basis for further or higher education or for moving into employment and training in fields relating to tourism, business and other service based industries.
 Students will study environmental impacts of tourism whilst looking at how global locations respond.
 You will learn how to successfully plan a tourism event and a tour within the UK, considering a range of factors including budget, risk assessment and target market.
 ENTRY REQUIREMENTS Students must have achieved GCSE Grade 4 in Geography or English Language.
 IS THIS COURSE FOR ME?
-The course is suitable for people who want to learn more about how the world around us interacts, with a particular focus on to human geography such as urbanisation and globalisation.
-It is the ideal qualification for students with an interest in or desire to work in the tourist industry but equally is a sound qualification for those wishing to access university.
-ASSESSMENT CAREER PROGRESSION